Five tabby kittens on grass

 exotic

 Tower Veterinary Group is a general veterinary practice and is also listed as a Veterinary Nurse Training facility.
 From the latest reviews, it appears set up for routine care and preventative work (vaccines/injections, boosters, flea appointments) as well as dentistry (scale/clean and extractions mentioned).
 Owners frequently describe staff taking time to explain care and adapting handling to the pet (for example, vaccinating an anxious dog on the floor rather than on the table, and recording this preference in the pet’s notes).
-Reviews are mostly positive, but there is also a detailed complaint alleging inaccurate clinical notes affecting an insurance claim and dissatisfaction with how a dental procedure was communicated.

 Our Score (81/100)